 SLID bonding (solid-liquid inter-diffusion) is based on diffusion and the mixture of different metals.
 The melting temperature of the alloy after bonding is very much higher than the bonding temperature, which clearly widens the range of possible applications.

-The bond head includes a center pin which allows to establish contact between both wafers at their center points.
+The bond head includes a center pin, which allows establishing contact between both wafers at their center points.
 This helps to maintain excellent alignment even after thermal expansion of the bond partners.
-The center pin is used to initiate a fusion bond in the center of the wafer stack.
+The center pin is used to initiate a fusion bond in the center of the wafer stack or to set a pre-bond for anodic bonding to avoid dejsutage when pulling the spacers.

 The open fixture features a transport ring with minimum contact area for wafer support and maximized cut-out area for reduced thermal mass during heat up and cool down.
-This type of fixture allows direct contact between the wafers and the sandwich and pressure plates which results in optimum temperature uniformity across the wafers.
+This type of fixture allows direct contact between the wafers and the lower and the upper tooling plate, which results in optimum temperature uniformity across the wafers.
 In addition, this enables optimal heating and cooling rates and is therefore the best choice for high throughput applications.

 The multi-bond fixture is used in combination with a special loading and mechanical alignment system and supports multi-wafer bonding and multiple wafer sizes at the same time.
 Bonding multiple wafers in the same bond cycle allows to maximize the overall system throughput.